mshaaban0/pixi-docker-template/README.md

 - Flask web application with hot-reloading for rapid development
 - Qdrant vector database integration
 - Watchdog for efficient file change detection in Docker
+- Jupyter Notebook for interactive development and data analysis

 ## Prerequisites